Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 A custom fit can also help your eye doctor decide whether a corneal RGP, scleral lens, or another lens design is better for your eyes.
 The fitting process may include trial lenses, follow-up visits, and small adjustments.
 Once the lens fit is finalized, online refills become easier because you have the exact details needed for ordering.
 Don't change the RGP lens design without your eye doctor's approval.

-What Details Are Needed For An RGP Contact Lens Order?
+What Details Are Needed for an RGP Contact Lens Order?

 RGP contact lens orders can include more details than a standard soft contact lens order because the fit is more customized.
 Your eye doctor uses these details to help the lens sit correctly, move properly, and give clear vision.
 A small change in curve, size, material, or design can affect how the lens feels on your eye